 Why Precise Nitrogen Use Matters

-Nitrogen is an enormous cost for growers – but using the right amount isn’t just about saving money.
-Applying this fertilizer appropriately also impacts plant health, yield, and the environment.
-And that enables accurate nitrogen demand forecasting, modifying plant health, and promptly making necessary adjustments important on every level.
+This blanket application of nitrogen is problematic for several reasons.
+First, it’s an inefficient use of a major cost for growers.
+Nitrogen is an enormous cost for growers, but using the right amount isn’t just about saving money; it also impacts plant health, yield, and the environment.
+This more precise application enables accurate nitrogen demand forecasting, modifying plant health, and promptly making necessary adjustments important on every level.

-One of the key tenets of sustainable agriculture focuses on the land itself.
-How do current farming practices impact the soil productivity, and how do the fertilizers used affect nearby water sources?
-When it comes to nitrogen, we know that excessive use of nitrogen leads to negative effects on the environment, like, leaching and denitrification, and, because over-application doesn’t actually benefit plant growth, it hurts the grower’s bottom line.
+With one of the key tenets of sustainable agriculture focusing on the land itself, there’s a push to limit impact on soil health and the environment.
+How do current farming practices impact soil productivity, and how do the fertilizers used affect nearby water sources?
+When it comes to nitrogen, we know that excessive use of nitrogen leads to negative effects on the environment, like leaching and denitrification, and, because over-application doesn’t actually benefit plant growth, it hurts the grower’s bottom line.

 In fact, it goes a step further.
 Excessive application not only doesn’t help plants grow, but can actually cause “luxuriant growth,” which leaves the plant more susceptible to disease.
 And even if that doesn’t occur, an overabundance of nitrogen being applied can result in a reduction of plant strength, which can lead to plant lodging in moderate wind conditions.